vespa-engine/sample-apps/msmarco-ranking/README.md

 This sample application uses the MS Marco Passage and Document ranking datasets to demonstrate Vespa retrieval and ranking capabilities.

 We express both passage and document ranking in the same Vespa application package using three document types (passage, doc and query).

-# MS Marco Passage Ranking
+# MS Marco Passage Ranking using ColBERT

 See [Passage Ranking](passage-ranking.md) to reproduce Vespa.ai runs on MS Marco Passage Ranking Leaderboard

-# Document Ranking
+# Document Ranking using doc to query and GBDT model
 See [Document Ranking](document-ranking.md) to reproduce Vespa.ai runs on MS Marco Document Ranking Leaderboard